HardDoer/obj-lua-convert/README.md

 This is nice so we can easily use this when making 3D with Pico-8 for example.
 Currently only the above data (vertices and faces) are exported as I only care about those but I will maybe add support for texture coordinates etc. in the future.

+## Instructions

+To use simply run the program with the filepath of the obj-file like so "go run . <pathToObjFile>"